frizzant/bulma-framebox/README.md

 The Javascript should keep working, if you keep the necessary ids/classes and HTML structure.

 Going Vanilla JS, **no JQuery needed**!
-Lightweight and totally free of any JS framework.
+Lightweight and totally free of any JS frameworks.

 Javascript version: **ES6**.
 _(rewriting it for crossbrowser compatibility and IE should be pretty simple.)_